Total Views

 jsx

 That's the baseline.
 You already have slash commands, rich formatting, tables, drag-and-drop images, and AI chat ready to go.
+For advanced configuration, see the Eddyter documentation.

 Step 4 — Configure for a Notion-Like Experience